Qurate Retail Inc. (QRTEA) Shares Down Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to QRTEA, setting the target price at $16 in the report published on April 09th of the previous year.

-Volatility was left at 6.96%, however, over the last 30 days, the volatility rate increased by 5.00%, as shares sank -20.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.00% upper at present.
+Volatility was left at 7.03%, however, over the last 30 days, the volatility rate increased by 8.60%, as shares sank -36.43% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -14.58% lower at present.

 Insider Trading